INTRODUCTION TO FITTING TRUCK AND BUS TYRES

 - Wheels and rims must not be repaired by welding.

-- If welding is required, the tyre must be removed from the rim.
-Otherwise there is a very high risk of explosion.
+- If a welding operation has to be undertaken, the tyre must be removed from the rim.
+If this is not done, there is a serious risk of explosion.

 - The tyre can be refitted when all elements have returned to ambient temperature.